Scrum Board: Starting From Scratch

 Generally, the board comes down to a big table with vertical columns and notes on it reflecting the phases/statuses of tasks and sprint work.
 Basically, these columns are defined as:

 - Work In Progress;

-Actually, this is how a simple scrum board looks like.
+Actually, this is what a simple scrum board looks like.
 However, these features are the core but not the only ones:

 Scrum Board Examples

 The board is quite flexible and can be changed easily depending on the project and team.
 Thus, feel free to design the board to meet the specific needs and project objectives.
 So, besides the basic board’s 3 columns (To Do, In Progress, Done), you can also try a 5-column board that contains 2 more statuses:

 - Backlog/Stories — all the tasks for the sprint are added here;